Pioneer Brewing Co. letterhead, c.1947 - image

 Two weeks later the brewery was demolished by fire.

-Stahl and family relocated 170 miles north to Walla Walla, accompanied Ernest Scholl, who had worked with Stahl at Canyon City - and previously in California.
-Ernest continued working for Stahl in Walla Walla until 1878.
-Then with his brother Emil, established the Scholl Bros.
+Stahl and family relocated 170 miles north to Walla Walla, accompanied by Ernest Scholl, who had worked with Stahl at Canyon City - and previously in California.
+Ernest continued working for Stahl in Walla Walla until 1878, when he and his brother Emil, established the Scholl Bros.
 Brewery in Pomeroy, W. T. They sold the brewery in 1884 and Ernst returned to Walla Walla.

-The following was written 5 years after John H. Stahl's death (January 13, 1884) and is more about his widow than him.
+The following was written 5 years after John H. Stahl's death (January 13, 1884) and is more about his widow, Catherine, than him.

 History of Pacific Northwest - Oregon and Washington